UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/troubleshooting.md

 ---

 # Troubleshooting
+If you are having problems with Mbed studio, please check the sections below, and certainly before uninstalling and reinstalling.

+## Summary of the most common sources of problems
+There are a number of issues which can cause problems with Mbed-studio.
+A quick summary is provided here:

+* Ensure your source files are in a short path preferably without any spaces, such as `c:\git` (on Windows)

+* Whatever you do, do not put your source files in a folder managed by tools such as OneDrive (or other cloud services).

+* One of the common mistakes is to forget to click the library tab and ensure that the project has an `mbed-os` folder.
+If you don’t do this you will notice that many lines in the editor have read underscores.

+* `mbed-os.lib` is a file in every project that contains a URL.
+This points to get up and a specific version of the mbed libraries.
+It is suggested you use version 6.3

+* Consider updating the firmware on your Nucleo board (see below).

+* In the event that Mbed studio crashes (or a debug session crashes), go into task manager and ensure that all instances of Mbed Studio and any python applications are closed.

+## Firmware

 If any of the previous steps fail, it is best to contact a member of staff, either in person, or via Teams.